sourcegraph/handbook/content/departments/engineering/teams/content-platform/index.md

 - Marketing will continue to track work in Asana, while the Content Platform team is tracking work in GitHub.
 Details of how this will work:
   - Marketing Project Manager is responsible for keeping Asana up to date.
   - Content Platform Product Manager is responsible for keeping GitHub up to date.
-  - GitHub issue contains a link to the Asana card, and Asana card contains a link to Github issue.
+  - GitHub issue contains a link to the Asana card, and Asana card contains a link to GitHub issue.
   - Content Platform team provides updates to their work in GitHub, including but no limited to:
     - QA links
     - Questions for stakeholders